-The Municipality of Mahayag was once an unfamiliar place, unmistakably swampy darkened by big trees, wild shrubs and marshes and the habitat of wild life.
+The Municipality of Mahayag was once an unfamiliar place, unmistakably swampy darkened by big trees, wild shrubs and marshes and the habitat of wildlife.
 The name Mahayag was derived from the Subanen dialect “Boyed Mahayag” a native term for forested and mountainous area.
-It was the Subanen tribe who first lived the area, particularly along river banks since it is where their economic livelihood is situated.
+It was the Subanen tribe who first lived in the area, particularly along river banks since it is where their economic livelihood is situated.

 During the early part of 1939, the early Christians explored and settled permanently in the plains of Mahayag in search of plain land for farming.
-Inferior to them, the Subanen tribe retreated to mountainous area and settled there.
+Inferior to them, the Subanen tribe retreated to mountainous areas and settled there.

 Social and economic activities were being established such as “Taboan” hence; Christian settlers proposed that the place be named “Mahayag” a Cebuano term (ma=to become + hayag=bright) which means to become bright or sunny.
 When the Visayan migrant first trickled into the area after World War II, the place was heavily forested.
-Local historical sources said that when the large “DAO” trees which stand in the town site fell, the place becomes bright, hence the expression “MAHAYAG”.
+Local historical sources said that when the large “DAO” trees which stand in the town site fell, the place became bright, hence the expression “MAHAYAG”.

 Mother tongue, as defined by the Philippine Statistics Authority (PSA), is the language or dialect spoken at home or at birth of the child, or the language of the child if only he had the power of speech that early.
 It may also refer to the language or dialect spoken most of the time by members of the household.

 Cebuano is still the most common and predominant language/dialect used in households.
 However, certain ethnic groups speak their respective dialects and/or languages, such as Subano, Waray, Hiligaynon and Ilocano.